Is downsizing your home for retirement a good idea?

 It can get expensive

 The collective process of downsizing can be pricey.
 You'll have to cover expenses like prepping your current home for sale, paying closing costs, and buying and moving to your new residence.
-These expenses will likely need to be covered upfront and can eat away at your nest egg.
+These expenses likely need to be covered upfront, which can eat away at your nest egg.

 You may have limited ability to personalize or adapt your new abode